aubinlrx/darjeeling/readme.md

 Darjeeling
 ==========

-Darjeeling is nice and simple full-stack framework to easely create web application on node.js.
-He is based on express.
+Darjeeling is nice and simple full-stack framework to easily create web application on NodeJS.
+He is based on ExpressJS and some nice modules.

 ## Dependencies
 - Express